The Notion page has research directions to explore in more detail, with many good papers.

 - Possible Issue with Model 3.5:

-reported that theyāve been getting strange responses from AI model 3.5, which has started to respond to their function calls with an excessive number of new lines. - AI Workload during Finals Week: In a lighter note,
+@0xmmoreported that theyāve been getting strange responses from AI model 3.5, which has started to respond to their function calls with an excessive number of new lines. - AI Workload during Finals Week: In a lighter note,

-humorously speculated that ChatGPT might be overloaded due to āfinals week,ā a reference to a period of intense academic work.
-This was backed up by@potrock
+@res6969humorously speculated that ChatGPT might be overloaded due to āfinals week,ā a reference to a period of intense academic work.
+This was backed up by@potrock, who mentioned that many people in a graduate-level Natural Language Processing (NLP) course are utilizing GPT-generated synthetic data for their final projects.

 ā· #finetuning (2 messages):